cutlerwater/cutlerwater/README.md

 #### I am a Javascript Web Developer, a SharePoint and Cloud consultant.

-- 🔭 Open for Job Opportunities.
+- 🔭 I might be open for Job Opportunities.
 - 🌱 I’m currently building NodeJs, ThreeJS, NextJS, ReactJs projects.
 - 👯 I’m looking to collaborate with other Javascript web developers.
-- 🥅 2021 Goals: Contribute to an Open Source project.
+- 🥅 2022 Goals: Accelerate my web development skills and build up my youtube and github channel and profile, respectively.
-- 💬 Ask me about: NodeJs, ReactJs, Cigars.
+- 💬 Ask me about: NodeJs, ReactJs, SharePoint, The Cloud ☁, Cigars, and Politics.
 - 🕸 Interests: Web Development 💻, Cybersecurity 😎, Cigars 🚬, and Golf ⛳.
-- ⚡ Fun fact: On Mars, sunsets are blue.
+- ⚡ Fun fact: On Mars 🌅, sunsets are blue.

 ### Connect with me 🌎